gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 > Process Status

-The chart represents the queue to process on database.
+This chart represents the queue to process on database.
    1. Red is waiting to process.
    2. Orange is executing the processing now.
    3. Green is process finished.